harrinp/PAT/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```

-### Installing POCO
+### Compiling and Installing POCO

 1. This library has to be compiled from source to do what we need.
 Head to their website and download the latest COMPLETE version of the linux source.
-1.8.1 is confirmed working, but the version shouldn’t matter much.
+1.9.0 is confirmed working, though the newest version should also work.
 2. Make sure you install some packages that some of POCO depends on, or it won’t compile everything.
 These include `openssl` `libssl-dev` `libcurl4-openssl-dev` and `libboost-all-dev`
-3. For the rest of these directions, I’m using `make` and `gmake` interchangeably, they are different but they should both work.
+3. For the rest of these directions, `make` is used rather than `gmake`. `make` is confirmed to work for this process, however if you prefer `gmake` it should also work.
 4. From there, check that you have a version of make that is at least 3.80 or newer with `make --version`
 5. Go to where you downloaded the library and do these commands BUT with some changes:

 ![alt text](https://github.com/harrinp/PAT/blob/master/Images/readme2.png "Compiling POCO")

-6. For `./configure` instead run `./configure --no-tests --no-samples` This reduces build times.
+6. For `./configure` instead run `./configure --no-tests --no-samples` This reduces build times by skipping some steps that are not typically necessary.
-7. For `make -s` instead run `make -j4` This reduces build times by making use of your nice multithreaded processor.
+7. For `make -s` instead run `make -j4` This reduces build times by using 4 workers to do the compilation.
 8. The make might take a long time.
 Be patient.
-9. Follow this with `sudo make -s install` to get the files into the directories
+9. Follow this with `sudo make -s install` to get the files into the appropriate directories.
 10. That should work, but if you keep getting compile errors from not having some libraries, try running `sudo ldconfig` which should create any missing symbolic links.
-Additional troubleshooting steps for Linux Subsystem users are at the end of the installation instructions.
+Additional troubleshooting steps for Linux Subsystem users are at the end of the installation instructions, as the subsystem can be a bit tricky for libraries.

 ### Config file
 1. Navigate to the Headers folder in your installation.
-2. Put the following into a file called `Config.hpp`
+2. Create a file called `Config.hpp` and paste the following into it:
 ``` C++
 #ifndef CONFIG_HPP
 #define CONFIG_HPP